 From pain to gain

 I have been working as a product owner of Mobile and Web applications for the last 2,5 years.
-Still, as an ordinary user, I face none application fits my needs.
+Still, as an ordinary user, I face none application that fits my needs.
 I begin constructing the application to solve my pains.
 Anyway, in this article, I’ll think out loud about my budgeting application.
 Let me title the app — My Budgeting application.

 My Budgeting application targets to encourage users to improve their financial behavior.
 Simple tracking of the spendings is just a piece of cake.
 But educating people and making them better is the more challenging goal (and more interesting one.)

 My first step in developing the application is to understand the customers.
 I consider the key here is the financial behavior of the people.
 There exist two main categories of people: savers and spenders.
 Money behavior patterns are typically unconscious.
 Their roots come from childhood.
 Moreover, these patterns are passed through the generations, within families, and cultures.
 Everything mentioned above influences the users’ brain.
 That’s why I appealed to some neurobiology discoveries when designing my application.
 Basically, this approach I use all the time in my projects.
 Spenders and savers have a common need to put their money in the order, but they address different issues.
 Savers need to control their spendings even for indispensable items.
 They can neglect to buy products, pay insurance or taxes on time.
 Spenders need to control their budget overrun for unnecessary things.
-It is hard for them to control inner compulsive shopaholic.
+It is hard for them to control the inner compulsive shopaholic.
 I would rather keep my future budgeting application valuable for both categories.